davidtwco/rfcs/text/0000-build-std/4-stage-1a.md

 ### Why use `noprelude` with `--extern`?
 [rationale-noprelude-with-extern]: #why-use-noprelude-with---extern

-The `noprelude` modifier for `--extern` is necessary for use of the `--extern` flag to be equivalent to using a modified sysroot.
+rustc's existing behaviour of implicitly loading `std` and adding it to the extern prelude will not be changed as part of this RFC.
+Adding The `noprelude` modifier for `--extern` is necessary for use of the `--extern` flag to be equivalent to loading from a sysroot.

 Without `noprelude`, rustc implicitly inserts a `extern crate $name` when using `--extern`.
-As a consequence, if a newly-built `alloc` were passed using `--extern alloc=alloc.rlib` then `extern crate alloc` would not be required, but it would be if the pre-built `alloc` could be used.
+As a consequence, if a newly-built `alloc` were passed using `--extern alloc=alloc.rlib` then `extern crate alloc` would not be required to use the locally-built `alloc`, but it would be to use the pre-built `alloc`.
 This difference in how a crate is made available to rustc should not be observable to the user.

 ↩ [*Preventing implicit sysroot dependencies*][preventing-implicit-sysroot-dependencies]